nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="deep-rec"></a>
 ### Deep Recommender Systems
 The main approach I wanted to focus on is the 'Two Tower' Deep Learning Architecture.
-The main idea is this: you want to recommend users to items (i.e. movies, products, songs, etc).
+The idea is this: you want to recommend users to items (i.e. movies, products, songs, etc).
 You have features for users (what they have already watched/bought/clicked/etc, demographic information, etc.) and features for items (the genre of you movie/song, the artists/actors, the year, etc.).
 Can we shove all these features into a Neural Net and get good recommendations (hint: yes)?

 There are some great tutorials on how to build modern day model architectures (including Two Tower models) to train a recommendation system model.
 Here is a list of a few of them:
 1. [Scaling deep retrieval with TensorFlow Recommenders and Vertex AI Matching Engine](https://cloud.google.com/blog/products/ai-machine-learning/scaling-deep-retrieval-tensorflow-two-towers-architecture)